Empower Your Practice

 By now, you should be ready to schedule your EHR implementation based on these 3 factors:

-Nonetheless, EHR implementation is a lengthy process - it typically takes up to 8 months for a medical practice to fully adopt EHR, excluding the time spent planning the EHR implementation.
+Nonetheless, EHR implementation is a lengthy process—it typically takes up to 8 months for a medical practice to fully adopt EHR, excluding the time spent planning and decision-making.

 #4.
 Determine Your Requirements For EHR Software